RaresPopa22/ConfigData/README.md

 # ConfigData
-This is repository holds the application configuration data
+This repository holds the application configuration data